ssmmyx/discord-nuker/README.md

 How to use this script:

-- 1 Log into discord on you're preffered browser.
+- 1 Open the discord server.

 - 2 Press ctrl + shift + I